Breast Implant Replacement London UK

 Implant Replacement with Partial or Total Capsulectomy

-It’s important to note that capsulectomy is not always necessary when having implant replacement surgery.
+Capsulectomy is not always necessary for implant replacement surgery.
 In fact, the plastic surgery community generally agrees that it should only be done when it’s necessary.
-Capsular contracture is one clear indication for having the capsule partially or fully removed.
+Capsular contracture is one clear indication of partially or fully removing the capsule.
 However, sometimes surgeons may also remove parts of the capsule that appear to be too hard or have too many calcium deposits, even without capsular contracture.

 The rationale behind removing these calcium deposits is that they can interfere with future mammograms and lead to more biopsies and the consequent surgical risks.
 Additionally, they may harden over time and cause lump formation.
 While there is minimal evidence to suggest that removing the capsule might also reduce the risk of BIA-ALCL in the future, this claim is still being debated.